Documentation for the MoonBooth SEO Theme for Hugo

 The MoonBooth SEO Theme for Hugo uses SCSS—a superset of CSS3—to generate its CSS style sheet.

-I’ve designed it this way so that you can change the theme colours in just two lines, rather than doing a messy “find and replace”.
+I’ve designed it this way so that you can change the theme colours in just two lines, rather than doing a potentially messy “find and replace”.

 All the style variables live in an “SCSS partial” at /themes/assets/scss/_variables.scss